Fireproof Nature Habitat and Home

 Meadow_Fire_Yosemite_National_Park_Sept_7_2014-668389474.jpg

 The first, and arguably most important, step before starting to design a house like this is to do research.
 Before this project, I didn’t know too much about wildfires.
-I learned that wildfires could reach temperatures of up to 2,300°F (~1270°C) at a maximum, well above the temperature that wood will spontaneously burst into flame.
-Any loose cigarette, unattended campfire, or other relatively small action can destroy an entire forest in minutes.
+I learned that wildfires could reach temperatures of up to 2,300°F (~1270°C), well above the temperature at which wood will spontaneously burst into flame.
+Any loose cigarette, unattended campfire, or other seemingly small action can destroy an entire forest in minutes.
 This is especially so in California, where the already hot and dry air and lack of water leaves forests highly flammable.
 This makes them truly extreme conditions, worthy of a design to protect humans from them.

 The feeling I described in the introduction really hit home when I learned that even with modern-day firefighting equipment and warning systems, the deadliest California wildfire was in 2018.
 In the "Camp Fire", 85 people lost their lives.
 85 people whose families will never see them again.
 With this, I was more motivated than ever to design a habitat that can protect people from such tragedies.